ibm-watson-data-lab/slack-analytics/slack-stats/README.md

     > The Free Plan includes 1,000 events per day per Bluemix Organization.
 You can only have one instance at a time of the AlchemyAPI service and one AlchemyAPI credential in the Free plan.

- 2. Create service credentials for this service instance
+ 2. Create service credentials for this service instance:

     ```
     $ cf create-service-key slack-alchemy-api Credentials-1
     ```

- 3. Collect the service credentials
+ 3. Collect the service credentials:

     ```
     $ cf service-keys slack-alchemy-api